Am I getting what I paid for from my internet subscription?

 We leverage the compute power of Single Board Computers (SBC) to run applications built by students for various applications, including network traffic monitoring, internet performance, security and privacy research.
 With an isolated and dedicated internet connection, powered by Comcast, we connect all devices through a single WiFi connection.

-Read about our research on IoT devices and networks in NPR, Wall Street Journal, and the Washington Post.
-For more information or to ask question about the CDAC IoT Lab, contact Guilherme Martins at firstname.lastname@example.org.
+For more information or to ask question about the CDAC IoT Lab, contact Guilherme Martins at email@example.com or fill out the form below.